Pier45/Losanna/README.md

 # Losanna
- Analysis of the syncronization between ECG and respiration
+ Analysis of the synchronization between ECG and respiration